adamsteff/capstone_create_blue_green_pipeline/README.md

 ## Usage

 ### Master Branch
-When your code changes are committed and push in the master branch, the following steps will occur.
+When your code changes are committed and pushed in the master branch, the following steps will occur:
 - Lint HTML
 - Build Docker Image
 - Push Docker Image